 Determining on the size of your venue and the number of tables, this bill can sometimes run high, but good lighting is worth every penny.

 The best season to shop for a wedding venue is during the off-season of December, January, February and March.
 If you want to save some extra money, you can schedule your wedding on a Friday or Sunday because Saturday is the most popular day at a venue for weddings.

-The most popular months are May, June, July, August, September and October, so if you’re scheduling your wedding during these months, most venues will charge you full price.
-If you prefer fairer weather for your wedding, then this is the sweet spot.
+A venue's most popular months for events are May, June, July, August, September and October, so if you’re scheduling your wedding during these months, most venues will charge you full price.
+If you prefer comfortable weather during your wedding, then those months are the sweet spot.

 Visit the Venue to Find Your Style

 Seeing a venue for yourself is the only way to determine if it fits your personality.
 Visiting a venue is different than viewing its pictures on the internet because sometimes photography is creating an attractive illusion and overexaggerating the space.